RGBboy/express-signup/readme.md

 ### Other

-  Express Signup requires a User model to be passed in upon construction.
+  Express Signup requires a shared object to be passed in upon construction.
+  The shared object must implement a model method for retrieving models by name.
+  Before attaching the Signup Component the model 'User' must be available from shared.model('User');

-  This needs to implement the following:
+  The User Model needs to implement the following:

 #### User.register(user, function (err, user) {})